 What is an Operating System?

-An operating system referred to as an OS is software installed on the hard drive of a computer to facilitate communication between hardware and software.
+An operating system referred to as an OS is a software installed on a computer’s hard drive to facilitate communication between hardware and software.

 Examples of operating systems include:

 - Microsoft Windows: This is the most commonly used operating system, and it’s compatible with IBM and PC computers